minhhoangbui/minhhoangbui.github.io/activities.md

 After graduating from Master course, I returned to Vietnam and joined this startup ever since.

 In the beginning, I was assigned to cover the computer vision part of _OtoNhanh.vn_.
-We constructs this site as a connection between dealer system and end user in automobile industry.
+We constructed this site as a connection between dealer system and end-user in automobile industry.
 People can access the gallery collection of almost every car in the market and also can book a test drive online.
 Every image in this site is arranged with the help of machine learning techniques like image classification and image similarity.

-Then, we construct a news distribution platform for 24h Inc., a large multimedia corporation in Vietnam.
-To boost the profit for the company, they decide to build a personalized news distribution for each user.
-We investigate the action of each user, predict their preferences then give them what they want.
-This project requires various techniques in NLP like NER Tagger, Topic classification, etc. Beside that, we have to build a solid platform for storing data and distributing smoothly the articles to millions of users.
+Then, we constructed a news distribution platform for 24h Inc., a large multimedia corporation in Vietnam.
+To boost the profit for the company, they decided to build a personalized news distribution for each user.
+We investigated the actions of each user, predicted their preferences then gave them what they want.
+This project required various techniques in NLP like NER Tagger, Topic classification, etc. Beside that, we had to build a sophisticated platform for storing data and distributing smoothly the articles to millions of users.

-During this time, I acquire several skills in deployment with Deep Learning, how to transform a scientific article to a machine learning model then make it usable by the outsider in a scalable way.
-Furthermore, in the startup, I'm given the opportunity to study more about other applications of machine learning which I have not got a chance to know like image similarity or Name-entity recognition etc. It is rough but it helps to broaden my mind in this particular domain.
+During this time, I acquired several skills in deployment with Deep Learning, how to transform a scientific article to a machine learning model then make it usable by the outsider in a scalable way.
+Furthermore, in the startup, I was given the opportunity to study more about other applications of machine learning which I had't got a chance to know like image similarity or Name-entity recognition etc. It was rough but it helped to broaden my horizon in this particular domain.

 ## 01/2017 - 09/2017: Research Intern in CEA-LETI